 - Performed in the dental office, typically free of charge.
 The denture is ground down in areas that may be rubbing too hard against your gum tissues

-- Appropriate wear times Dentures should never be worn overnight as this can cause oral tissues to become infected or cause excess bone wear due to stress from the denture.
+- Appropriate wear times Dentures should never be worn overnight as this can cause oral tissues to become infected.
 Not wearing the denture regularly throughout the day may also cause irritation due to your mouth not becoming accustomed to the denture properly.

 - Cleaning your denture thoroughly If you have buildup of bacteria on your denture it means that bacteria are being placed directly in your mouth against your delicate tissues.
 Soak your denture each night in a denture cleaner or a water-based anti-microbial rinse, then brush your denture thoroughly in the morning to remove all loosened bacteria deposits.
 Use a separate brush for your dentures than you do for any remaining teeth.